AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/InstanceHierarchyTypeExtensions/README.md

 InstanceHierarchyTypeExtensions Class
 =====================================
-AutomationML 2.1 APIExtension methods for an InstanceHierarchy element
+Extension methods for an InstanceHierarchy element

 Inheritance Hierarchy